alabou/NMOS-MatroxOnly/IS-12 RestAPI.md

 The body of a `POST` request MUST be one of the following IS-12 JSON schema: command-message-reatapi.json, subscription-message-restapi.json.
 Either the `object` and `method` attributes or the `oid` and `methodId` attributes of a command MUST be used.
 Those attributes MUST NOT be mixed.
 For a subscriptions the object MAY be speficied either an an object id or as a role path.

 The body of a `POST` response MUST be one of the following IS-12 JSON schema: command-response-message.json, subscription-response-message.json, notification-message.json, error-message.json.
 The response MUST be sent using the `chunked` `Transfer-Encoding` such that the client may retrieve command-response, subscription-response, notification and error messages independently.

+The RestAPI transport the same messages that would otherwise be transported in a WebSocket connection.
+Enhanced messages with object, method and property noptation are provided eith the RestAPI interface to ease the use by `curl` users that could bettern know the name of things than their hierarchical numbering.

 ### Object role path
 The `object` attribute of a command MUST identify an object with a role path where "/" stands for the `root`.